 I’ve already mentioned how comprehension can be practised in both native and foreign languages.
 If a student is using both languages, it’s important for them to be using their own words and not trying to directly translate the story.
 In China, this can be a hard concept to grasp, because of the cultural emphasis placed on memorization, but it’s particularly important due to the wildly different grammar structures.

 Critical thinking and comprehension are closely tied skills.
-Whether a question is an open-ended question, multiple choice or even just yes or no, prompting students for “why” they chose their answer offers important practice and can help them develop a habit to ask themselves when working independently.
+Whether a question is open-ended, multiple choice or even just yes or no, prompting students for “why” they chose their answer offers important practice and can help them develop a habit to think critically when working independently.
 I’ve sometimes directed students to underline and number the section of the test with the question it answers.
 If they struggle to find a reason for an answer, they may be able self-correct by finding the right reason!